Ashish-Ghoshal/smartagent/README.md

 These improvements aim to transition SmartAgent from a prototype to a production-ready tool, capable of powering real-world applications in business analytics, education, and data science workflows.
 ## Author

-Developed by [Your Name] as a demonstration of applied agentic AI systems with LangChain.
+Developed by Ashish Ghoshal as a demonstration of applied agentic AI systems with LangChain.